tinacms/tina.io/content/docs/tina-cloud/dashboard.md

 From an organization level, you can add, edit and delete both apps and users.

-> When creating an organization, take note of your `organization-id` as this will be required when implementing your site(s).
+> When creating an organization, take note of your `organization-id` as this is required when implementing your site(s).